Hi, I’m Caitlin.

 I guess it was destiny then that I decided to become a dietitian-nutritionist.

-Somehow, I muddled through and went off to college.
-After graduation, I worked in Japan for 2 years and then in corporate America before deciding to pursue my passion and go back to school for a degree in nutrition.
+After college graduation, I worked in Japan for 2 years and then worked in corporate America before deciding to pursue my passion and get my masters in nutrition.

-But being trained as a dietitian-nutritionist did not equip me to deal with the psychological aspects of weight and eating.
+But being trained as a dietitian-nutritionist did not equip me to deal with the psychological aspects of a stage 3 breast cancer diagnosis.

-Then I found what I had been searching for.
+Then I found the empowerment I had been searching for that helped me reclaim my body.

 Now it’s your turn.